boston college bands: "screaming eagles" marching band

 As a freshman, you will arrive at campus early and meet nearly 200 other students from different backgrounds before classes begin.
 All members also have opportunities to travel with the Band and perform around the nation.

 A. No. The BCMB has a program that allows members of Boston-area schools to participate in the organization.
-This program, known as the “Partner School” program, gives students from Berklee, Emerson, Emanuel, Northeastern, and Wentworth, among other schools, the opportunity to perform on a national stage and be an integral part of a Division I football program. (insert partner school page link here)
+This program, known as the “Partner School” program, gives students from Berklee, Emerson, Emanuel, Northeastern, and Wentworth, among other schools, the opportunity to perform on a national stage and be an integral part of a Division I football program.
+Visit our Partner School Page for more info.

 A. No. Instrumentalists are not required to audition for the Marching Band.
 However, some playing experience is recommended.
 Our students come from a vast variety of musical backgrounds and experience levels.
 We encourage everyone to join!
 The ability to read music is highly recommended for all instrumentalists.
 Members frequently choose to learn new instruments to balance the ensemble sound.
 These students are given instruction and guidance throughout the process.

 Once you arrive at Band Camp, section instructors will assign parts based on skill level.
-All Color Guard and Dance Team candidates must send in audition tapes.
-See the Color Guard and Dance Team pages for additional information.
+All Dance Team candidates must send in audition tapes.
+See the Dance Team page for additional information.

 A. No. Prior marching experience is not required to join the Band.
 In fact, many of our members have no marching experience before joining.
 Upon arrival at Band Camp, all new members undergo basic marching instruction.

-A. No. Aside from musicians, color guard, and dancers, the Band employs several dedicated and hard-working managers without whom the Band could not function.
+A. No. Aside from musicians and dancers, the Band employs several dedicated and hard-working managers without whom the Band could not function.
 If you’re interested in being a Band manager, contact the student executive board.

 A. Yes.
 The Bands office will provide sousaphones, baritones, mellophones, and piccolos.
 Some saxophones, trombones, and trumpets are also available on a limited basis.
 The Band provides all percussion equipment and instrument accessories.